elid0928/containers/pacloud/redis-cluster/README.md

-# Bitnami package for Redis&reg; Cluster
+# Pacloud package for Redis&reg; Cluster

 ## What is Redis&reg; Cluster?